MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/_build/html/_sources/content/week1/problem.md

 Data from B. Lake *et al* {cite}`Lake2013`.
 The left panel shows the experimental data for the dynamical structure factor of $\text{KCuF}_3$.
 The right panel shows the theoretical prediction for the Heisenberg model obtained using Bethe Ansatz.
 ```

 This data reveals that the model is gapless, and has a very distinct dispersion relation.
 There is a single magnon (spin wave excitation) that has a dispersion that touches at $k=0, \pi$.
-Above this there is a continuum of mult-magnon excitations.
+Above this there is a continuum of multi-magnon excitations.
 The end goal of this course is to provide the theory predictions for this experiments using MPS methods.

 ## The dynamical structure factor